thatcsharpguy/thatcsharpguy.com/content/posts/2021-01-09-creating-dotnet-tool-scratch.md

 ## Setting up a Git repo

-Obviously, we'll need a Git repository to take care of our Version Control necessities whyle building our tool.
+Obviously, we'll need a Git repository to take care of our Version Control necessities while building our tool.

 I'll use a pre-created `.gitignore` file from [gitignore.io](https://www.toptal.com/developers/gitignore/api/dotnetcore,visualstudiocode,visualstudio).